 Risk culture is the foundation of the Pictet Group's risk governance system.
 The Group strives to create a culture in which risk management is widely promoted, where it is known for being an integral part of all management activities and where it is perceived as being the responsibility of all staff members.
-To this end, the Group considers the function of risk management as being an important element of corporate management.
+To this end, the Group considers the function of risk management as being an important element of corporate governance and issues guiding principles on corporate risk culture as defined in the Code of Ethics & Professional Conduct.

-In that context, the GRP sets that Staff should be made fully aware of risks by their hierarchy and that a culture of proactively managing these risks should be introduced, together with a policy of open and transparent communication for every known incident or potential risk, using the channels defined in the Policy.
+In that context, the GRP sets that Staff should be made fully aware of risks by their hierarchy and that a culture of proactively managing these risks should be promoted.
+Senior Management seeks to promote a culture of proactively managing risks, together with a policy of open and transparent communication for every known incident or potential risk, using the channels defined in the Policy.